Trump DC hotel incurred more than $70 million in losses while Trump was president, documents show - KESQ

 The terms of the loan required the Trump Hotel to start repayments on the principal in 2018, but the terms were revised that year to allow the Trump Hotel to defer those payments by six years.

+“Simply stated, this report is nothing more than continued political harassment in a desperate attempt to mislead the American public and defame Trump in pursuit of their own agenda,” the spokesperson said.

+Deutsche Bank also accused the committee of making “several inaccurate statements regarding Deutsche Bank and its loan agreement.”
+The loan terms did not change and there was no deferral of payment, a person familiar with the matter said.

-CNN has reached out to the Trump Organization, the GSA and Deutsche Bank for comment.
+CNN has reached out to the GSA and the House Oversight Committee for comment.

 In July, the GSA turned over documents that included Trump Hotel’s audited financial statements from 2014 through 2020 prepared by WeiserMazars LLC, Trump’s accounting firm and three years’ worth of Trump’s statements of financial condition compiled by Mazars.

-Note: This story has been updated to include additional reporting and reaction.